bhargavipatel/808X_VO/readme.md

 Visual Odometry is a crucial concept in Robotics Perception for estimating the trajectory of the Robot (camera to be precise).
-The concepts involved in Visual Odometry are quite the same for SLAM which needless to say is an integral part of Perception.
+The concepts involved in Visual Odometry are quite the same for SLAM which needless to say is an integral part of Perception.It is widely used in autonomous driving system and was even used in Mars Rover for trajectory estimation.
+As I am using input from just one camera , it’s called Monocular Visual Odometry.
+Unlike stereo odometry , where we can estimate exact trajectory , in monocular odometry we can estimate the trajectory.
+Monocular system is beneficial while working with small scale robots and drones.

 Steps:
 - Input image is in Bayer format from which color image is recovered